-Our cost of product revenues was \$9.3 million, \$9.4 million and \$7.2 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-Cost of product revenues included \$0.3 million, \$0.6 million and \$0.4 million of cost of product revenues to related parties for the years ended December 31, 2015, 2014 and 2013, respectively.
+Our cost of product revenues was \$9.5 million, \$9.3 million, and \$9.4 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+Cost of product revenues included \$0.3 million and \$0.6 million of cost of product revenues to related parties for the years ended December 31, 2015 and 2014, respectively.
 Cost of product revenues consists principally of the cost of inventory, which includes the cost of raw materials, and third party services and allocation of operating expenses of our manufacturing plant related to procuring, processing, formulating, packaging and shipping our products.
 Cost of product revenues also include charges recorded for write-downs of inventory, which has increased in recent years, and, beginning in 2014, idle capacity at our manufacturing plant when the manufacturing plant was placed into service.
-We expect our cost of product revenues related to the cost of inventory to increase and cost of product revenues relating to write-downs of inventory and idle capacity of our manufacturing plant to decrease as we expand sales and increase production of our existing commercial products Regalia, Grandevo, Venerate, Majestene and Zequanox and introduce new products to the market.
+We expect our cost of product revenues related to the cost of inventory to increase and cost of product revenues relating to write-downs of inventory and idle capacity of our manufacturing plant to decrease as we expand sales and increase production of our existing commercial products Regalia, Grandevo, Venerate, Majestene and Zequanox and introduce new products such as Haven to the market.
 Our cost of product revenues related to the cost of inventory has increased as a percentage of total revenues primarily due to a change in product mix, with Grandevo representing an increased percentage of total revenues as Grandevo is early in its life cycle.
 We expect to see a gradual increase in gross margin over the life cycle of each of our products, including Grandevo, as we improve production processes, gain efficiencies and increase product yields.
-These increases may be offset by additional charges for inventory write-downs and idle capacity at our manufacturing plant until overall volume in the plant increases significantly.
+These increases may be offset by additional charges for inventory write-downs and idle capacity at our manufacturing plant until overall volume in the plant increases significantly, however we are expecting these charges to decrease over time.

-Our research, development and patent expenses have historically comprised a significant portion of our operating expenses, amounting to \$13.5 million, \$19.3 million and \$17.9 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+Our research, development and patent expenses have historically comprised a significant portion of our operating expenses, amounting to \$9.7 million, \$13.5 million and \$19.3 million for the years ended December 31, 2016, 2015 and 2014, respectively.
 We have reduced the size of our research and development staff compared to prior periods and are reducing costs spent on various research and development and patent efforts as part of our efforts to streamline business operations and focus on our pipeline product priorities.
 However, we have made, and will continue to make, substantial investments in research and development and we intend to continue to devote significant resources toward the advancement of product candidates that are expected to have the greatest impact on near-term growth potential.
 Simultaneously, we are seeking collaborations with third parties to develop and commercialize more early stage candidates, which we have elected not to expend significant resources on given our reduced budget.